YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 Tough!

 Secondly, my technical skills and business knowledge have been improving much slower during the last two years.
-The tasks handed over to me are becoming more and more homogeneous, and I am became increasingly insecure.
+The tasks handed over to me are becoming more and more homogeneous, and I am becoming increasingly insecure.
-My skills will become more and more irrelevant to market. **It's time to diversify my experiences and skills.**
+My skills will become more and more irrelevant to the market. **It's time to diversify my experiences and skills.**

-Given my position and the connections I accumulated, is not impossible for me to rise up the rank and make Director one day.
+Given my position and the connections that I accumulated, is not impossible for me to rise the rank and make Director one day.
 However, to do this I will be shorting volatility.
 What do I mean, you ask.
-If I decide to stay, I am betting on things to stay static, the company will not lay off staffs, the business department will not be cut, the my network in the firm will still be there, and the market will not shrink.
+If I decide to stay, I am betting on things to stay static, the company will not lay off staffs, the business department will not be cut, my network in the firm will still be there, and the market will not shrink.
 Once these external conditions fade away, my position would be endangered.
 I will become fragile.
 And I want to be anti-fragile, I have to strengthen the width and depth of my skills, and long volatility.